Email Templates You Can Use to Politely Ask for Payment Professionally

 Once an invoice is two weeks late, there’s a good chance they have seen both of your previous emails and have chosen to ignore them or have not prioritized them as they should.

-It’s time to take a more stern approach while still staying professional and grounded.
+It’s time to take a more stern approach while staying professional and grounded.
 However, the client needs to know that you are serious about collecting your payment and what consequences (both financial and legal) will occur if you don’t receive the compensation promptly.

-Use this template:
+Use this two weeks past due invoice email template:

 “Hello [Name],